Eco-terrorism: History

 The term eco-terrorism was not coined until the 1960s; however, the history of eco-terrorism precedes that time.
 Although not referred to as eco-terrorism at the time, there have been incidents in history of people using terror to protect or defend the environment.
 It can be seen in the War of Desmoiselles, or War of the Maidens.
 The War of the Demoiselles was a series of peasant revolts in response to the new forest codes implemented by the French government in 1827.
-In May 1829 groups of peasant men dressed in women's clothes terrorized forest guards and charcoal-makers who they felt had wrongfully taken the land to exploit it.
+In May 1829, groups of peasant men dressed in women's clothes terrorized forest guards and charcoal-makers whom they felt had wrongfully taken the land to exploit it.
 The revolts persisted for four years until May 1832.

-This particular instance is considered an act of eco-terrorism because the peasants used tactics similar to modern day eco-terrorist groups.
+This particular instance is considered an act of eco-terrorism because the peasants used tactics similar to modern-day eco-terrorist groups.
 The peasants of Ariege masked their identities and committed acts of terror.
-They specifically targeted government officials who infringed on the rights of the forest; however, this is considered a pre-history rather than an actual act of eco-terrorism because the peasants weren't environmentalist.
+They specifically targeted government officials who infringed on the rights of the forest; however, this is considered a pre-history rather than an actual act of eco-terrorism because the peasants were not environmentalists.
 The peasants committed their acts to protect the environment because they felt they had a claim to it due to it being their main source of income and way of life for generations.

 Instances of primitive eco-terrorism can also be found in the age of colonialism and imperialism.
 Native and indigenous people didn't have the same view on land as property that Europeans did.
 When the Europeans colonized other foreign lands they believed that the natives were not using the land properly.
 Land was something that was meant to be profited and capitalized off of.
 Oftentimes natives would engage in warfare to protect their land.
-This is similar to the way that modern day environmentalists fight to protect land from major corporations aiming to deforest land to build factories.
+This is similar to the way that modern-day environmentalists fight to protect land from major corporations aiming to deforest land to build factories.
 An example of Europeans infringing on the rights of natives can be found in the colonial administration of Algeria.
-When the French colonized Algeria they took the land from natives because they believed they were not using it properly, claiming that their nomadic lifestyle was damaging to the environment in order to justify their usurping of the land; however, the natives of Algeria engaged in battles in order to try and keep their land and lifestyle.
+When the French colonized Algeria they took the land from natives because they believed they were not using it properly, claiming that their nomadic lifestyle was damaging to the environment to justify their usurping of the land; however, the natives of Algeria engaged in battles to try and keep their land and lifestyle.

+In the United States, the radical environmental movement frequently engaged in arson, property destruction and sabotage (without fatalities) up until the mid-2000s when it increasingly shifted to civil disobedience and mass protests.

+Large-N datasets have found very few instances of fatalities as a result of eco-terrorism.